Table of Contents

 by Jeff Berman

 Can You Get a 30 Year Mortgage When You Are 60+?

-Traditional financial advice for retirees, and soon to be retirees, has been to reduce debt as much as possible.1 With reduced and fixed income that often comes with retirement, it is considered optimal to have little to no debt—cars, homes, credit cards, etc.—to manage more limited finances.
-However, in this day and age of people living longer and working into later years, obtaining a mortgage for a new purchase or refinance over the age of 60 is a very real and possible scenario depending on the data to qualify.
+Traditional financial advice for retirees, and soon to be retirees, is to reduce debt as much as possible.1 With reduced and fixed income that often comes with retirement, it’s considered optimal to have little to no debt—cars, homes, credit cards, etc.—to manage more limited finances.
+However, in this day and age with people living longer who work into later years, obtaining a mortgage for a new purchase or refinance over the age of 60 is a very real and possible scenario depending on the data to qualify.

 The Federal Equal Credit Opportunity Act makes it illegal for mortgage lenders to enforce a mortgage age limit and reject borrowers based on age, color, religion, race or national origin.
 This act means that you cannot be refused a loan just on the basis of your age.
 If you are over 18 or under 150 years old, you can apply for a loan without any prejudices regarding your age.
 Granted, you still need to go through the application process and financially qualify for the loan, but age alone will not automatically keep you from qualifying for a new home loan, refinance loan or home renovation loan.

 Four years ago when she was 56, Kim2 bought her first house as a single borrower after her divorce.
 However, second chances in life do happen, especially for this native Texan who always lived in Plano, Texas.
 Last October, she unexpectedly met the love of her life, and they wasted no time moving into another house together.
 She says of her time living on her own in that house: “I felt grounded and at home.
 I also was proud of have a place to put back the pieces after my divorce.”